Kuuuube/kanjigrid/README.md

 - `pattern` The default text in the `Field` dropdown box.
 Controls which field(s) to look for kanji in.
 Defaults to the first field of the selected deck if no value is found.

 - `defaultdeck` The default deck in the `Deck` dropdown.
-Defaults to the currently selected deck.
+Defaults to the currently selected deck if no value is found.

 - `interval` The default text in the `Card interval considered strong` box.
 Sets the interval for cards to be given the Strong color on the grid.